njaafa/Tell-your-story---Data-VIZ/README.md

 8. Finally displayed the top companies as reflected in the chart (df.sort_values(by='profit', ascending=False).head())

-Note: The project was created using Google Colab https://colab.research.google.com/
+Note: The project was created using Google Colab https://colab.research.google.com/ Original conent/notebook is attributed to Data Science Dojo https://datasciencedojo.com/ as curated and presented by Gregory Kamradt https://www.linkedin.com/in/gregkamradt/